 Business metrics that make no sense

-There are many kinds of wrong metrics.
 The first kind of them is what Seth Godin calls “false metrics.”

 If you are using OKRs, you may be familiar with the concepts of health checks.
 It is an additional value that is supposed to prevent “metric hacking.”
 The goal is to achieve the “key result” without breaking the rule defined by the “health metric.”

 If one of the “key results” is to achieve a 30% increase in the number of sales, “creative” salespeople may decide to give everyone a 50% discount.
 That is a proven way of increasing sales, but for sure nobody wants such a solution.
 In this case, we can define the health metric as: “The average revenue per client does not decrease more than 5 %”.

 A vanity metric is a measurement that can only improve, such as the number of registered users or the total value of transactions.

 I have learned about this concept from the Lean Analytics book, by Alistair Croll and Ben Yoskovitz.
 It makes no sense to track such metrics because even if we do everything wrong, this value will not decrease.